hcf0526/GTCE-Inventory/README.md

 Simply place the crafting station next to one of the inventory pipes.

-A tab within the crafting station let's you see (and use) the consolidated inventories of the connected storage network(s).
+A additional tab within the crafting station let's you see (and use) the consolidated inventories of the connected storage network(s).

 # Interface